PCA Coronavirus / COVID-19 Update (As of Saturday, October 24, 2020)

 Community strength often becomes visible in crisis.
 Think of citizens’ responses to the storms that recently ravaged our country: Harvey in Texas (2017), Maria in Puerto Rico (2017), and Michael in the Carolinas (2018).
 Locally, nationally, and globally we saw not only governments respond (as expected) but we also witnessed people make great acts of sacrifice and commitment to voluntarily help others both locally and from hundreds of miles away.
 Why did they do this?
 One reason has become increasingly clear: a great number of these men, women, and kids who moved into the crisis were Christians who were volunteering their time, talent, and treasure to help.
-The picture below and the associated podcast here powerfully captures this.
+The picture below powerfully captures this.

 Yet we also know that people respond in crisis the ways they have prepared their minds, hearts, and hands outside of crises, in the everyday.
 The sacrificial volunteerism we see in in the aftermath of storms and destruction is borne from a pattern of volunteerism that begins at home, in the rhythms of church, town, and school life.
 Such volunteerism is absolutely essential to the vitality of health of every community.
 That point is also true of PCA.
 For years I have heard of PCA’s volunteers: hundreds of men and women–whose lives are already full and committed–who give even more to PCA.
 They enable classrooms to run more effectively by helping busy teachers; they shuttle kids to and from school, sports, and key events to keep our teams on the fields and our artists performing; they help with theater and art productions behind the scenes painting and pulling together costumes; they come out on weekends to repair and beautify the campus.
 The truth is, we could never replace our volunteers, and we need them every day, every week, every month.
 Their spirits of joyful service lift the staff; their strong hands lighten the load; their quiet faithfulness encourages and inspires all.